-4. Delay Beyond First 30 Days Caused by Worker, Second 30 Days Caused by Household
+4. Delay Beyond First 30 Days Caused by Worker, Second 30 Days Caused by Household required.

-The application will be denied at the end of the 60 day period.
-Because notice was provided to the household at the end of the first 30 day period, no further notice is required.
 The household shall not be entitled to retroactive benefits even if the delay in the initial 30 days was the fault of the worker.
 Example: The worker did not request certain required verification within the first 30 days, but did request the information on the F103/SNAP Notice of Pended Application.
 Because it has been more than 60 days since the application was filed and the applicant did not provide the requested verification, no retroactive benefits are due.